1. Start budgeting

 4. Save money on your car insurance

-When your car insurance is up for renewal, be sure not to automatically accept the quote offered by your existing provider.
+When your car insurance is up for renewal, don’t automatically accept the quote offered by your existing provider without first checking whether you might be able to find a better deal elsewhere.
 Car insurance renewal premiums have a habit of increasing every year, even if you haven’t made a claim, so to keep costs down, it’s essential to shop around for cover.
 Find out more in our article 10 practical tips to reduce your car insurance premiums.

 If your car insurance is coming up for renewal soon, you can compare car insurance quotes from over 110 UK providers using the following car insurance comparison tool.